-Alternatively, Rhino users may want to grab a copy of the
+Last but not least, some Rhino users may want to grab a copy of my earlier

-in the command prompt, and then answering some simple questions about the gear you want to generate.
+in the command prompt and answering some simple questions about the gear you want to generate.
 It

 will then draw the appropriate circles and - if instructed to do - a standard trapezoidal tooth profile.